daneshrao/openinnovations-ai-project/Automations/Microservices-deployment.md

 ### 3. **Trivy**
    - **Role**: Container Security Scanning
-   - **Purpose**: Trivy scans the Docker images for vulnerabilities before they are pushed to the Elastic Container Registry (ECR), ensuring that only secure images are deployed.
+   - **Purpose**: Trivy scans the Docker images for vulnerabilities before they are pushed to the Elastic Container Registry (ECR), ensuring that only secure and only accepted low vulnerability findings of images are deployed.

 ### 4. **Amazon Elastic Container Registry (ECR)**
    - **Role**: Container Image Repository